MNiMORPH/MNiMORPH.github.io/_pages/prospective.md

 ### Field/Laboratory/Geospatial

-Larson is open to bringing in students interested in field and laboratory methods that can be utilized to build and improve theory.
-Geospatial, geochronological, shallow geophysical, and soils/sedimentology methods are primarily used by Larson and his students.
+Larson is open to bringing in students interested in field and laboratory methods that can be utilized to build, test, and improve theory.
+Larson is also interested in Quaternary landscape evolution and paleoenvironmental change.
+Geospatial, geochronological, shallow geophysical, and soils/sedimentology methods are primarily used by Larson and his students in this work.
 If field work, field data collection, and laboratory work are of interest, then please inquire!

 ## Potential Projects